allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 (e.g. route that matches path `/eventbus/*` is  associated with `eventBusHandler`).
 We can do something with the request, and then, end it or pass it to the next matching handler.
 If you have a lot of handlers it makes sense to split them up into multiple routers.
-You can do this by mount a router at a mount point in another router (see `auctionApiRouter` that corresponds to `/api` mount point in code snippet below).
+You can do this by mounting a router at a mount point in another router (see `auctionApiRouter` that corresponds to `/api` mount point in code snippet below).

-Here’s example of verticle:
+Here’s an example verticle:

 ```java
 public class AuctionServiceVerticle extends AbstractVerticle {